 The Akita was easy to use.
 The non-coiled cable allows you to thread it through the frame and wheelset in seconds.
 OnGuard designed the combination dial with large numbers and an easy grip, making it super quick to dial in your combo.
 The U-locks with cables (these cables are also non-coiled) are similarly pretty straightforward.
 The 4' cable on the OnGuard Bulldog DT U-Lock can be quickly threaded through the bike and then secured to the U-Lock (which should lock the frame to the bike rack).

 With its extreme ease of use, there's no reason not to thread this cable through both wheels and frame!
 The Akita's 6' length is more than enough cable to comfortably wrap around all of your bike and through a secure bike rack.

 The exact percentages vary from website to website, but the bike world recommends spending about a tenth of your bike's value on a lock to keep it your bike.
-This model rings up at $23; that would mean that your bike is an around-towner OR that you have a more expensive bike but don't need the most secure bike lock.
-If you're truly strapped for cash, a much more secure option is the Cocoweb Armbar Combo, which only costs six dollars more.
+This model rings up under 25 bones; that would mean that your bike is an around-towner OR that you have a more expensive bike but don't need the most secure bike lock.

 This bike lock was the lightest, least expensive and easiest to use of the bike locks we tested.
 Wow, huh?
 The downfalls were that it was annoying to transport on the frame and got a low security rating.